glb23/dot/README.md

 source .local/dot/init

 # Run this after any changes in your tmux config.
 It can be run from in- or outside
 # a tmux session.
-There is only one central tmux server where this is apllied:
+There is only one central tmux server where this is applied:
 tmux source-file .tmux.conf

 ```